 - processed food and beverages

 Areas such as IT, finance and software engineering have seen growth in recent years and opportunities for foreign workers exist in over 7,000 multinational companies in the country.

 While the government has made some moves to reduce the country's reliance on foreign labour, particularly in unskilled roles, Singapore remains an open and diverse society that attracts many international workers at graduate level.

 A number of websites are available to help you find a graduate job in Singapore.
-The government-maintained Contact Singapore as its own jobs board as well as a substantial A-Z of other sites that post vacancies.
-Among those listed are:
+The government-maintained Contact Singapore has its own jobs board as well as a substantial A-Z of other sites that post vacancies.
+Other useful jobsites include:

 The school year begins in January, with a month-long holiday in June.
 Teachers are generally hired to start training in July.

 It's also possible to teach English in Singapore with the British Council.

 Competition for internships and work experience opportunities is fierce.
 Be proactive and arrange placements directly with companies.

 Apply speculatively as many opportunities aren't advertised.
 You should also keep checking the websites of the organisations you're interested in for any intern vacancies that do occur.

 You could also complete an internship as part of the Singapore Work Holiday Programme.